 Scientists are also using genetic engineering to enhance the nutritional value of some staple crops in order to address malnutrition in many developing country populations.
 Read more about this potentially life-saving application at: http://www.gmoanswers.com/improving-nutrition-developing-world

 And there are economic benefits of GMOs, too

 GMO crops are grown around the world by approximately 18 million farmers, most of them in developing countries.
 In total, more than 75 countries import, grow and/or research GMOs, and in 2016, 26 countries (seven industrial and 19 developing) planted biotech crops.

 Cultivating GMO crops has provided significant benefits to farmers globally, including increased yield and lower production costs.
 Importantly, GMOs also help to alleviate poverty for the millions of resource-poor farmers and farm families around the world (equaling approximately 65 million people total).
-PG Economics estimates that farmers in developing countries received $3.45 for each dollar invested in genetically engineered crop seeds in 2015.
+PG Economics estimates that farmers in developing countries received an average of $5.22 for each dollar invested in genetically engineered crop seeds from 1996 to 2020.
 As countries look to expand their domestic GM product pipelines and crop production, even more farmers will have access to improved seeds and the benefits they provide.